 Cholesterol — because, your doctor is probably constantly preaching at you all the time to reduce it.

-But do you ever hear the doctors telling you to cut down on your calcium, the way they tell you that you have to control your cholesterol?
+But do you ever hear the doctors cautioning about calcium the way they tell you that you have to control your cholesterol?
 Rarely.

 Why would that be?
-Does it have anything to do with the fact that you could cut down on your calcium intake all on your own, and take a simple vitamin (K2) to divert rogue calcium in the bloodstream to your bones where it’s needed, and away from your arteries?
-No special medicine needed to do any of that…
+Does it have anything to do with the fact that you could cut down on your calcium intake all on your own, and take a simple vitamin (K2) which naturally helps calcium get to areas in the body where it is beneficial, and less likely to collect in arteries?
+No special medicine is needed to do any of that…

 How calcium is a truer measure of heart disease